adriengelle/ws_adriengelle/content/project/hugo-apero/index.md

 any group (Collar et al., 1994).
 However, intensive conservation efforts helped the species to recover from a population size of fewer than 20 individuals in the 1980s (Jones 1987, Jones and Duffy 1993) to over 150 breeding pairs and 800 individuals in 2020 (MWF, 2020).
 As a result, the species was downlisted on the IUCN Red List twice this century, from Critically Endangered to Endangered in 2007
 (BirdLife International, 2007), and to Vulnerable in 2019 (BirdLife International, 2019).

+The conservation success of the echo parakeet was achieved through intensive conservation management (including captive breeding, nest manipulation, installation of artificial nest boxes, supplementary food, predator and competitor control) and monitoring (Jones and Duffy, 1993; Thorsen and Jones, 1998).
+Population recovery is largely due to the provision of artificial nest boxes (Tatayah et al., 2007) and supplemental food (Tollington et al., 2018).

 ## Facts

-1. The sole survivor of six parrot species once found in the Mascarenes.
+* The only survivor of six parrot species once found in the Mascarenes islands.
-2. Their diet consists of leaves, fruits, flowers and stems of primarily native plant species, but also includes exotic species.
+2. Diet: leaves, fruits, flowers and stems of primarily native plant species (also includes exotic species).
-3. Are secondary cavity nesters, naturally nesting in cavities in emergent endemic trees.
+3. Cavity nesters (naturally nesting in cavities in endemic trees).
-4. Multiple nest box designs were trialled since the 1970s and was accepted in 2001.
-5. The Echo Parakeet project is the world’s most successful parrot recovery programme.
+4.The Echo Parakeet project is the world’s most successful parrot recovery programme.